danialgoodwin/dev/git-github-cheat-sheet.md

 #### Basic Notes ####
 - There is still a lot more to learn to be productive and useful with Git+GitHub.

+## Add Branching and Merging to Your Workflow ##
+Why?
+Because it is a good practice.
+Branching allows you to work on multiple side-projects at once and not have them interfere with each other.
+If anything goes horribly wrong, then you don't have to figure out all the changes you've made because you can just delete or forget about the branch without messing up other features.
+Merging allows you to combine all the projects together without the hassle of doing it manually via copy+paste.

+Here's how the flow generally goes:

+    git checkout -b newBranch // Creates a new branch called "newBranch" and switches to it.
+    // You edit things on the branch git commit -am "Comment here on changed things" git checkout master // Switches your working directory branch back to the master. git merge newBranch // Adds the changes from "newBranch" to "master" git branch -d newBranch // Call this to delete the branch if you don't need it anymore.

 ## Git Cheat sheet ##